Fishing With Spices: What Are The Best Spices To Attract & Catch Fish?

 Cinnamon-flavoured fishing concentrates make a brilliant addition for making fishing bait such as boilies, pop-ups, groundbait additives, or as part of a spod mix.

-If you want something that is both unique and strong with a distinctive flavour, then cinnamon is an excellent choice to add to fishing bait.
+If you want something unique and strong with a distinctive flavour, then cinnamon is an excellent choice to experiment with.

 Anglers use cinnamon both as a powder and in the form of essential oil in their baits.
 The oil is 95% cinnamaldehyde, a flavouring in chewing gum, ice cream, and candy.
 It is also used in some natural, sweet, or fruity perfumes.
 With all these aromas and flavours, it’s a proven winner for carp fishing.